 So; will the proposed cuts and changes be better for residents in Chiswick and the rest of Hounslow?

-A year ago Hounslow's Cabinet agreed to support Option A - designating West Middlesex University Hospital a major hospital and Charing Cross a local hospital.
+A year ago Hounslow's Cabinet agreed to support Option A - designating West Middlesex University Hospital a ‘major hospital’ and Charing Cross a local hospital.
 But this was a qualified support based on little available data.
 Firstly; we requested assurances from the NHS that West Middlesex Hospital will be able to cope with increased numbers of patients using its accident and emergency, maternity and other services.

-and secondly we specifically said that no hospitals were to close under the proposals.
-Yet the complete demolition of Charing Cross as we currently know it has been added since that Cabinet meeting - with the loss of not only A&E, but a whole host of specialist units that have saved the lives of thousands of local residents over the year.
+we currently know it has been added since that Cabinet meeting - with the loss of not only A&E, but a whole host

 There is increasing clinical opposition to having fewer A&E units - the success data is not there, and there is concern that where Urgent Care Centres are not attached to an A&E, there are too many serious ill patients unable to quickly transfer from one to the other.